 However, some are more sensitive to lactose than others and may have to avoid butter for this reason.

-That being said, some studies suggest that the saturated fats in butter may raise cholesterol more than the saturated fats in other dairy products, such as cream (6).
+Some studies suggest that the saturated fats in butter may raise cholesterol more than the saturated fats in other dairy products like cream ().

-Also, butter is high in fat and therefore high in calories.
-People who are trying to reduce calories may want to cut back on butter for this reason.
+What’s more, since butter is high in fat, it’s high in calories.
+If you want to reduce your calorie intake, you may want to cut back on butter.

 Others choose to limit their butter intake because it isn't very nutritious when compared to its high number of calories per serving (7).